 Brick Court Chambers is one of the leading sets of barristers’ chambers in the UK, having a strong reputation for Commercial, EU/Competition and Public Law.
-In addition to providing specialist expertise in each of those areas of law, we are uniquely placed to handle cases raising issues in more than one field.
+In addition to providing specialist expertise in each of those areas of law, we are uniquely placed to handle cases involving more than one field.
 We have 100 members, including 46 QCs, who practise full-time.
 We also have links in many common law jurisdictions through distinguished door tenants and academics.

 Members of chambers are independent and self-employed with a wide diversity of skills and practices.
 The Brick Court ethos is always to provide a service of the very highest quality.
 We pride ourselves not only on excellence in advocacy and advisory work but on being accessible, user friendly and team players.
-From the most junior clerk to the Heads of Chambers, on the smallest disputes as well as on the high-profile cases making the headlines and the law reports, we are here to help our clients.